Your Skincare Routine

 Before choosing products, especially if you have allergies or sensitive skin, and for children, try to find out what you can about ingredients and what to avoid.
 People often talk about essential oils being a problem, but if you are using a professional formula, often this will be well tolerated, even by people with sensitive skin.
 A dermatologist told me that the only problems with essential oils that she sees are when someone has used them irresponsibly, for example, undiluted on the skin.
 However, please always carry out a patch test if you are unsure whether a product will suit your skin.

-People talk a lot about skin types.
-But what constitutes ‘normal’ for one person on one day may be very different to the next.
+What constitutes ‘normal’ for one person on one day may be very different to the next.
 Our skin changes from day to day, month to month, year to year, season to season.
-So skin types are a very simplistic way of looking at your skin.
-Think about what your skin reacts to, how it feels.
+Skin types are a simplistic way of looking at your skin, they are generally considered to be the skin you are born with, for example, dry or oily.
+Skin conditions are dependent on external & internal factors, such as age or hormones.
+So think about what your skin reacts to, how it feels.
 Does it feel comfortable?
 What do you love about it?
 How can you enhance it, easily & naturally, without invasive or expensive treatments?
 If you like to take a holistic approach to skincare, then do come & see us for a Facial Treatment.